JacquesCarette/Drasil/wiki/Contributor's-Guide.md

 ## Workflow

-This section serves as a short version of the complete [Workflow](Workflow) article.
+This section serves as an overview of the complete [Workflow](Workflow) article.
 It is recommended that you read that wiki page as well.
 In this section, we will discuss what it [means](#what-it-means-to-develop-drasil) and [looks like](#what-it-looks-like-to-develop-drasil) to develop Drasil.

 ### What it *means* to Develop Drasil